Fast and French joins growing national trend, eliminates tipping

 "It's on the menu.
 It says that several places when you walk in there.
 We have a big sign at the register," says Mitchell.
 "And any money you leave will be donated to charity."

 When Mitchell and Bremer approached the staff about the shift to an all-inclusive menu, they wanted Fast & French's employees to decide what to do with any extra money patrons may leave out of habit.
-They all agreed that giving extra cash to a rotating series of charity would be the best option.
+They all agreed that giving extra cash to a rotating series of charities would be the best option.
 Lutheran Refugee Services is this month's benefactor.
 "After that they'll choose another one," says Mitchell.

 So far Mitchell says Fast & French guests have reacted well to the change.
 "It's been really positive.
 Everyone likes to get in and out faster.
 Everyone likes that if you look at the menu, the lunch special they know they just leave $13.
 They appreciate that aspect."